mzazon/awesome-cloud-projects/aws/batch-processing-fargate/batch-processing-fargate.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of containerization and batch processing concepts
 4. Docker knowledge for container image creation
-5. VPC with private subnets and security groups configured
+5. VPC with subnets and security groups configured (default VPC is acceptable for testing)
 6. Estimated cost: $0.50-$2.00 for completing this tutorial (varies by region and resource usage)

 > **Note**: Fargate pricing is based on vCPU and memory resources consumed per second with a 1-minute minimum.
 Clean up resources promptly to minimize costs.